Sebastian-Alexis/CaptchaHive/README.md

 # CaptchaHive Library

-CaptchaHive is a JavaScript library that creates 5 honeypot fields on a web page to deter spam bots from submitting form data.
-CaptchaHive exports a single function:
+CaptchaHive is a JavaScript library uses it's 5-layer protection plan on a web page to deter spam bots from submitting form data.
+CaptchaHive exports 7 functions:
+> returnBrowserCheck()

+Takes headless browser check and returns results

 > createHoneypotFields()

-Which creates the honeypot fields and adds them to the page.
+Creates honeypot fields and adds them to the page

+> detectOnConfidence()

+Decides whether or not to show a captcha based on current confidence score

+> captchaRedirect()

+If confidence score is too loow, redirects user to an Visual/Audio captcha.

+> declareSafe()

+If captcha completed succsefully, store session cookie to mark user as safe

+> removeFromSite()

+If captcha failed multiple times, redirect user from site.

 ### Accesibility